jaydickson02/Everything/docs/DND/The Desert Mirage/04 Items/Map to the Shrine.md

 Underneath the light of day,

-Find the Eye in the desert's chest."
+Find the Eye in the desert's chest. "